erwanjegouzo/grunt-autoupdate/README.md

-# Grunt Auto Update
+# grunt-autoupdate

-> Auto updates the node_modules if the package.json version changed
+> Auto updates the node_modules folder if the package.json version changed.

 ## Getting Started
 This plugin requires Grunt.